namoopsoo/learn-citibike/README.md

  ```
 * And of course I also ended up stepping on my own foot as well.
 I found I had created an unfortinate [git commit](https://github.com/namoopsoo/learn-citibike/commit/438e425482db1c105ae6a22b8248696d0f91dfef) where I accidentally undid the url-encoding and intersections with `&` are I think treated as query string parameters , , which ended up being a reason why some of my data was coming back as just the geolocation for a single street (`route`) and not an actual intersection.

-#### Follow on..
+#### Future Improvements
-Hoping to come back to this and continue to iterate the approach.
+* I am hoping to come back to this and continue to iterate the approach.
-In particular, I would like to continue to explore model degradation over time.
+* In particular, I would like to continue to explore model degradation over time.
+* And in discussing with a few colleagues, seasonality would also be a really good feature to consider.
+Time bucketing was explored to a limited extent, but the day of the week nor the month of the year was not explored.
+* There may also be many other datasets which can be joined with this one to bolster the information available, including information about the weather or perhaps other demographic attributes available.
+* A more thorough comparison of algorithms should also be considered.